-The above photo is of New Era Church in 1909 that we obtained from the Canby Historical Society.
+The above photo is of New Era Church in 1909 that we obtained from the Canby Historical Society and posted the photo with their permission.

 We love the clothes and hats that were worn then as you can see in the photo.
 We thank Canby Historical society for letting us have a copy of the photo and allowing us to post it on our website.
 The staff at Canby Historical society are very nice and helpful in assisting with research of history.